chweekueh1/nyp-fyp-project/README.md

 This will:

 * Install pre-commit in your virtual environment
-* Create a `.pre-commit-config.yaml` file with ruff configuration
 * Install git hooks for automatic code quality checks
 * Run ruff on all files to fix formatting issues